nbperry/mfly-interactive/README.md

 $ mfly-interactive publish
 ```

+## Open Interactive in Airship or Viewer

+You can navigate to the Interactive in Airship or Viewer by using the `open` command by running:

+	mfly-interactive open airship
+	mfly-interactive open viewer

 ## Explanation for Required Parameters

 - Airship User ID and Password: Credentials used to log into [https://airship.mediafly.com](airship.mediafly.com)